What is a concept map? The Complete Guide

 mind map vs concept map

 ➡️ Firstly, in a concept map, the relationships between concepts are explained.
-There are labeled arrows that link the concepts and they describe the relationships between ideas.
+There are labeled arrows that link the concepts, and they describe the relationships between ideas.

-However, in a mind map, there are connecting lines between concepts instead of arrows with labels.
-This way, a concept map offers you the advantage of giving a context to all the ideas.
+However, in a mind map, there are connecting lines between related concepts instead of arrows with labels.
+This way, a concept map offers you the advantage of giving context to all the ideas.
 Moreover, it becomes easier to understand, especially when there is a complex structure.

 ➡️ Secondly, the two graphic organizers have a flexible structure, but the concept maps have the most flexible layout.
-You can move the concepts and ideas freely and arrange them anywhere you prefer and you can have many-to-many relationships.
+You can move the concepts and ideas freely and arrange them anywhere you prefer, and you can have many-to-many relationships.
 On the other hand, a mind map has a more rigid construction.

 what is a concept map topic

-Because concept maps have the associations (connecting lines) as labeled arrows, they are more suitable for illustrating complex ideas.
+Because concept maps have associations (connecting lines) as labeled arrows, they are more suitable for illustrating complex ideas.
 It is easier to understand a larger amount of knowledge using concept mapping.

 Key features of a concept map